the balkan Peaks

 • approx. 10-15 miles per day

-• $3195 USD - includes all meals, accommodation, permits and transportation while on expedition
+• staring at $2295 USD - includes all meals, accommodation, permits and transportation while on expedition

-(*does not include - travel to Albania, refreshments outside of meals, alcohol, personal snacks, tips)
+*does not include - travel to Montenegro, refreshments outside of meals, alcohol, personal snacks, tips

 • Balkan Alps Cedar Path Expeditions mountain village hiking